Montana State Legislature

-Legislators who have not submitted a reimbursement form for an information technology allowance since January 1, 2017, will receive the full primary stipend of $3,000 on July 1, 2017.
-The legislators who have received an information technology allowance reimbursement after January 1, 2017, will have the amount deducted from the $3,000 amount.
-After July 1, 2017, Legislative Services Division will issue checks to all legislators for the primary stipend, minus taxes.
+Legislators who have not submitted a reimbursement form for an information technology allowance since January 1, 2019, will receive the full primary stipend of $3,000 after LSD receives the opt in form indicating how you would like it disbursed.
+The legislators who have received an information technology allowance reimbursement after January 1, 2019, will have the amount deducted from the $3,000 amount.
+Legislative Services Division will issue checks to each legislator as soon as the opt in form is received for the primary stipend, minus taxes.

-The payment is treated as taxable income, however, the legislator may be able to claim certain expenses as deductions for Federal income tax purposes.
+The payment is treated as taxable income, however, the legislator may be able to claim certain expenses as deductions for federal income tax purposes.
 In general, taxable fringe benefits are subject to withholding when they are made available.
-In accordance with Federal law, Legislative Services Division will treat this taxable fringe benefit as paid in a single pay period and will withhold on the benefit at the supplemental wage flat rate of 25%.
+In accordance with federal law, Legislative Services Division will treat this taxable fringe benefit as paid in a single pay period and will withhold on the benefit at the supplemental wage rate.
 There may be additional state taxes.